makcim392/devops/readme.md

 ## More optimizations about containers

+### Multi-stage builds

+Multi-stage builds are a feature of Docker that allow you to use multiple build stages in a single Dockerfile.
+This can be useful for reducing the size of your Docker images and improving build times.

 # Alpine and Strech

 Alpine is a lightweight Linux distribution that is commonly used in Docker containers due to its small size and security features.
 However, Alpine uses a different C library (musl) than most other Linux distributions, which use glibc.
 This can cause compatibility issues when running applications that are compiled for glibc on Alpine.